jaketon121/Course-Project/S-Skill Share/How To Start A Side Business: From Idea to Execution in 2020.md

 - Get suck !!!
 Get fail fast!!!
 This is the only way you know what work what won't work !!!

 - The only way to no fail less, Is to fail faster .

+# [Conquering your fear of failure]

+- Gain eduction you can't buy .
+Its somethings that earn.

+- People they go fail fast , they know what they gaining in there . they know the vision ,they know the big pitcure .

+- Test the market place before you into it .
+That's why I go many app to post .
+Before you invest money to market , do test the market place .